Kangane07/Jinx-website/README.md

 People are often drawn to my charm and humor, and I thrive on that attention.
 My latest venture is the offline multiplayer game Jinx, and it’s a masterpiece!
 About Jinx
 Jinx is an offline multiplayer game designed to create suspense, drama, and lots of fun moments among friends.
-Played on a single device, it thrives on the element of surprise..
+Played on a single device, it thrives on the element of surprise...

 **Game Mechanics**
 Players sit in a circle and pass the device as their turn comes.